 The curriculum for the M.D. degree provides flexibility for and encourages coordination with other advanced degree programs (M.D./Ph.D., M.S., M.A., M.B.A., and M.P.H.).

-The pre-clerkshi/p curriculum is organized around five sequentially-taught blocks to promote integration of basic sciences and clinical medicine.
-Five blocks of basic science and pathophysiology courses are grouped by complementary objectives, disciplines, and themes.
-The longitudinal Doctoring curriculum focusing on clinical skills, clinical reasoning, epidemiology, social-behavioral medicine, and biomedical ethics is woven throughout the five blocks and integrated with concurrent courses.
+The pre-clerkship curriculum is organized in blocks to promote integration of basic sciences and clinical medicine.
+Four blocks of foundational science and pathophysiology courses are grouped by complementary objectives, disciplines, and themes.
+The longitudinal Doctoring curriculum focuses on clinical skills, clinical reasoning, and social-behavioral medicine and the course is woven throughout the first two years and integrated with concurrent courses.
 The longitudinal pathology and pharmacology curricula are similarly integrated with concurrent courses, beginning with the second block.

-Six required clerkship rotations in Surgery, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, and Primary Care provide comprehensive training in the major clinical disciplines.
-The longitudinal Doctoring curriculum runs concurrently with the clerkships and focuses on advanced interviewing techniques, clinical reasoning, clinical epidemiology, evidence-based medicine, and jurisprudence.
+The third year begins with a one week “Transition to Clerkships” course, followed by required clerkships in Surgery, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, and Family Medicine, and longitudinal clinical experience in Primary Care.
+A four-week elective block is also included.
+The longitudinal Doctoring curriculum runs concurrently with the clerkships and focuses on advanced interviewing techniques, clinical reasoning, clinical epidemiology, evidence-based medicine, and ethics/jurisprudence

-The fourth year curriculum will provide you with breadth and depth of learning experiences while helping you attain competencies at an advanced level (sub-internship) in the domains of patient care, knowledge, interpersonal and communication skills, professionalism, system-based practice, life-long learning, and practice-based learning.
-The faculty expects that your program will be academically broad and vigorous, with courses and clerkships selected to prepare you for the supervised practice of medicine in any field.
-There is flexibility within the schedule to provide diverse opportunities for in-depth exploration of areas of interest to you while helping you to select and prepare for the residency of your choice.
+The fourth year curriculum is designed to provide breadth and depth of learning experiences while helping students attain competencies at an advanced level (sub-internship) in the domains of patient care, knowledge, interpersonal and communication skills, professionalism, system-based practice, and life-long learning.
+The faculty expects student programs to be academically broad and vigorous, with courses and clerkships selected to prepare students for the supervised practice of medicine in any field.
+A series of Special Study Modules focus on advanced applications of basic sciences and clinical medicine.
+Students may also pursue a Scholarly Project.
+There is flexibility within the schedule to provide diverse opportunities for in-depth exploration of areas of interest while helping students to select and prepare for the residency.